magomimmo/modern-cljs/doc/tutorial-09.md

 the `shoppingForm` form.

-If there is a thing that I don't like about domina library is that it requires the child/children argument to be passed to `append!` and other DOM manipulation functions as a string containing a true HTML fragment, not a CLJ data structure.
-That's way I searched around to see if someone else, having my same pain, solved it.
+If there is a thing that I don't like about domina library is that it requires the child/children argument to be passed to `append!`, and to otherr DOM manipulation functions, as a string containing a true HTML fragment, not a CLJ data structure.
+That's why I searched around to see if someone else, having my same pain, solved it.

 ## hiccups

 The first CLJS library I found to relieve my pain was [hiccups][6].
-It's just a CLJS port of [hiccup][7] that uses vectors to represent tags and maps to represent a tag's attrbutes.
+It's just an incomplete port of [hiccup][7] on CLJS.
+It uses vectors to represent tags and maps to represent a tag's attrbutes.

-Here are some basic examples of hiccups usage:
+Here are some basic documented examples of hiccups usage:

 ```clojure
 (html [:span {:class "foo"} "bar"])